Frequently Asked Questions and Answers

 Answer: No, the LCPUD Broadband Portal is a separate system and requires its own account registration.
 If you have not yet registered in the LCPUD Broadband Portal, you will need to do so to complete the application.

-Answer: After submitting your application and paying the $100 application fee, your application will be approved in the system.
+Answer: After submitting your application and paying any fees associated with the drop, your application will be approved in the system.
 Once approved, you will be able to search for your address, and the available service options for your location will be displayed.

 Answer: The LCPUD Broadband Portal features a competitive environment where multiple service providers adjust their fees to remain competitive and secure your business in real time.
 Therefore, the precise cost of services is not determined by LCPUD.
 However, markets with robust competition typically see lower rates and higher quality services for customers.